Sanjay-2003-EEE/Portfolio-simple-website/README.md

 # Portfolio-simple-website
-# 🌐 Simple Portfolio Website
+# 🌐 My Portfolio Website

 This is a basic personal portfolio website created using **HTML** and **CSS**.
 It includes two main pages: **Home** and **Contact**.